 If you find working out alone, well, lonely, get a buddy.
 Working out with a partner most days of the week will help you stay accountable to your workout goals and make the workouts more fun.
 Furthermore, studies show that people who work out with another person or in a group have more success at losing weight than those who don’t.
+If you can't find a buddy nearby, consider working out long distance: Chat on the phone with a friend as you walk on the treadmill.
 Here are some tips for maximizing your partner workouts:

 on you, count on me.